snss231/tp/docs/UserGuide.md

 ### Finding tasks: `findt`

-Find tasks whose task names and/or tags contain any of the given keywords.
+Find tasks whose task names or tags contain any of the given keywords.

 **Format**: `findt KEYWORD [MORE_KEYWORDS]...[TAG]...`
 * `KEYWORD` can be used to search for matching words in both tags and names of tasks.